-Neighbour disputes can start low key, for example a television or music being played too loud, a noisy dog or DIY late at night.
-You should try and resolve these problems by talking to your neighbour first.
-Sometimes they aren't aware that they are causing a problem.
+Disputes can arise between neighbours for many reasons.
+For example, neighbours may be impacted by noise, such as a loud television or music being played, or a noisy dog.
+Sometimes the neighbour isn't aware that they are causing a problem so you should try and resolve these problems by talking to your neighbour first or use our Dear Neighbour cards.
+The cards can be downloaded here Antisocial Behaviour (ASB) | Milton Keynes City Council or contact us and we can provide them for you.
 If this doesn't work, keep a record of what the nuisance is and how often it is happening and then discuss this with us.